La Santa Cecilia

-With captivating voice that sings about love, loss, and disappointment, the band has become the voice of a new bicultural generation in the United States, fully immersed in modern music, but still close to their Latin American influences and Mexican heritage.
+With a captivating voice that sings about love, loss, and disappointment, the band has become the voice of a new bicultural generation in the United States, fully immersed in modern music, but still close to its Latin American influences and Mexican heritage.

-La Santa Cecilia was thrown onto the map in 2011 with the release of their debut album Noches y Citas.
+La Santa Cecilia was thrown onto the map in 2011 with the release of its debut album, Noches y Citas.
 This album gave them their first nomination at the Latin Grammy Awards for the single “La Negra.”
-It was also with this release that they first voiced their sympathy and support for various human rights movements, and have since used their music to openly support these causes.
+It was also with this release that they first voiced their sympathy and support for various human rights movements; they have since used their music to openly support these causes.

 They followed that album with El Valor in 2012, which was named one of the best albums of the year by NPR’s Alt Latino.

 And then came the big one – Treinta Días.
-The album was recorded in 2013 and showed the band moving in a more sophisticated direction, while holding true to themselves.
-They combined cumbia, reggae, soul, tango, and their L.A. spice to create an album that went on to win the Grammy for Best Latin Rock Album, Alternative or Urban in 2014.
+The album was recorded in 2013 and showed the band moving in a more sophisticated direction, while holding true to itself.
+They combined cumbia, reggae, soul, tango, and their L.A. spice to create an album that went on to win the Grammy for Best Latin Rock Album, Alternative or Urban, in 2014.

 The album featured a song called “ICE (El Hielo),” which was a militant anthem on humanizing the immigration tactics in the USA.
 The song was controversial, and its accompanying video rang true to many who saw it.
 The song received accolades from major media outlets around the country, while the video was nominated for Video of the Year at Premios Lo Nuestro.

-In 2014, La Santa Cecilia made their major label debut with Someday New, released on Universal.
+In 2014, La Santa Cecilia made its major label debut with Someday New, released on Universal.
 The first single, “La Cumbia Morada,” combined infectious pop melodies with touches of cumbia.

-On March 27th of that same year, the band did something they never imagined – they performed at the legendary Vive Latino in front of thousands of screaming fans.
+On March 27 of that same year, the band did something they had never imagined – they performed at the legendary Vive Latino in front of thousands of screaming fans.

 As if that wasn’t enough, La Santa Cecilia hit the big screen.
 They recorded the song “Tu Vida Es Un Escenario,” which was included in the award-winning film Cantinflas, and collaborated with Gustavo Santaolalla on “The Apology Song” for the animated hit film The Book of Life, directed by Mexican director Guillermo del Toro.